Allied Control Council: After the breakdown

-The Western powers instituted the Allied High Commission by September 1949 which remained in operation until 1955 and which approved the Basic Law for the Federal Republic of Germany.
-In Eastern Germany, the Soviet administration with its representative of the ACC was the highest authority, later this position was converted to a High Commissioner as well, until the German Democratic Republic nearly gained the sovereignty also in 1955.
+The Western powers instituted the Allied High Commission by September 1949; it remained in operation until West Germany gained near-sovereignty in 1955 and approved an interim constitution (still in force today), the Basic Law for the Federal Republic of Germany.
+In Eastern Germany, the Soviet administration with its representative of the ACC was the highest authority; later this position was converted to a High Commissioner as well, until the German Democratic Republic gained near-sovereignty also in 1955.

 In establishing the Allied Control Council as the supreme authority for Germany and the sole legal repository of German national sovereignty, the Allied Powers of 1945 had envisaged that this sovereignty would eventually be passed on to a new German state, once a unified German government adequate for the purpose had been established.
-The breakdown of the Allied Control Council therefore created a constitutional dilemma for both the nascent Federal Republic and GDR governments, as neither new state could claim formal approval of their constitutions from the full Control Council; and it was unclear how otherwise they might claim legitimate sovereignty over the parts of Germany under their control.
+The breakdown of the Allied Control Council therefore created a constitutional dilemma for both the nascent Federal Republic and GDR governments, as neither new state could claim formal approval of their constitutions from the full Control Council, and it was unclear how otherwise they might claim legitimate sovereignty over the parts of Germany under their control.

 The Allied Control Council met once again on 3 September 1971, leading to the Four Power Agreement on Berlin.
 During the talks for unification of Germany in late 1989, it was decided to convene the ACC again as a forum for solving the issue of Allied rights and privileges in Germany.

-Germany remained under nominal military occupation until 15 March 1991, when the final ratification of the Treaty on the Final Settlement With Respect to Germany (signed on 12 September 1990) was lodged with the German Government.
+Germany remained under nominal military occupation until 15 March 1991, when the final ratification of the Treaty on the Final Settlement with Respect to Germany (signed on 12 September 1990) was lodged with the German Government.
 This, as the final peace treaty signed by the four powers and the two German states, formally restored full sovereignty to a reunified Germany.
-With the fact that the ACC gave up its power in Germany and Germany became a completely independent and reunited country, its official and forever end was done.
+With the ACC's giving up its power in Germany and Germany's becoming a completely independent and reunited country, the ACC officially dissolved.